immobiliare/dats/README.md

 -   `value`: Optional.
 The metric value (`Number`).
 Defaults to `1`.
 -   `sampling`: Optional.
 The metric sampling.

-You can check for sending errors by using the `afterSend` callback.
+All sending errors are handled by the `onError` callback.

 #### `Client#timing(string, value[, sampling])`